CUHK-ARISE/EmotionBench/README.md

 ## 🔧 Argument Specification
 1. `--model`: (Required) The name of the model to test.

 2. `--questionnaire`: (Required) Select the questionnaire(s) to run.
-For choises please see the list bellow.
+For choices please see the list below.

 3. `--emotion`: (Required) Select the emotion(s) to run.
-For choises please see the list bellow.
+For choices please see the list below.

 4. `--select-count`: (Required) Numbers of situations to select per factor.
 Defaults to 999 (select all situations).